MED0001541378 – This website contains imagery which is not suitable for persons under the age of 18. Viewer discretion is advised.

 Why would I consider a Brow Lift?

-The operation is also used to correct horizontal forehead lines and also to remove part of the corrugator muscles between the eyebrows that causes the vertical frown lines.
+A brow-lift is a cosmetic surgery procedure Perth used to reposition eyebrows and can also be used to remove horizontal forehead lines and remove part of the corrugator muscles between the eyebrows that causes the vertical frown lines.

 How is it done?